MisterEmm/WeatherMan/README.md

 *temp.py*

-Another standard Pimoroni script, this one takes a "temp" parameter from weatherman.py and displays some scrolling text to display it.
+Another standard Pimoroni script, this one takes a "temp" parameter from weatherman.py and displays it with scrolling text.
 It's set to use the Herkules truetype font (in the "fonts" folder) but could use a standard font if you prefer.

 ------